hydrogenbond007/wormhole/docs/assumptions.md

 denial of service attacks on the gossip network or individual nodes.

 Gossip network unavailability can result in missing events, but never permanently.
-Nodes will periodically attempt to retransmit signatures for VAAs which failed to reach consensus in order to mitigate short-term network outages.
+Nodes will periodically attempt to retransmit signatures for VAAs that failed to reach consensus in order to mitigate short-term network outages.
 Longer network outages, leading to timeouts, and correlated crashes of a superminority of nodes may result in observations being dropped.